UniverCity Childcare Centre

 Simple, beautiful, elegant.
 The UniverCity Childcare Centre is a remarkable example of intelligent, deeply integrated design and high performance – showing the world that our most precious citizens (our children) deserve an environment that is healthy, beautiful and supportive of their needs.
 This is a project to learn from – great design and true leadership from the developer to every consultant.
 The UniverCity Childcare Centre Living Building is a story of leadership in design and education!

 Jason F. McLennan, CEO, International Living Future Institute

-This is the first childcare centre in the world to integrate the Living Building Challenge (LBC), the built environment`s most rigorous performance standard.
-The LBC criteria influenced the sustainable design strategies, including an exemplarily healthy indoor air quality, locally and responsibly sourced materials, and the intention to be a net-zero energy, net-zero water building once performance data has been drawn over a full year.
+This is the first childcare centre in the world to integrate Living Building Challenge (LBC), the built environment’s most rigorous performance standard.
+The LBC criteria influenced our sustainable design strategies, including an exemplary healthy indoor air quality, locally and responsibly sourced materials, and a net-zero energy, net-zero water building.

 The SFU Community Trust sought to create an innovative childcare facility for UniverCity – a livable, inclusive and forward-thinking urban community.
 In addition to meeting LBC, we were asked to create a space to support Reggio Emilia’s unique education programming model.
 The Childcare Centre exemplifies the goals of this developing community and demonstrates their commitment to the four cornerstones of sustainability – equity, environment, economy, and education.

 The childcare is a laboratory for self-directed learning within a space flexible enough to respond to the changing nature of education.
 The Reggio Emilia pedagogy emphasizes three teachers: the educator, the environment, and the children’s broader community.
 The environment is designed for the experience and scale of the child, and encourages interaction with their environment.
 Controls and infrastructure for on-site building systems are revealed to encourage questions about operation.